archbardinexile/BGCL/items.md

 **1d8 piercing.
 Ammunition (150/600 ft.), heavy, two‑handed.**

-This weapon's levering system doesn't impose disadvantage on ranged weapon attack rolls when attacking at long range with this weapon.
+This weapon's levering system doesn't impose disadvantage on ranged weapon attack rolls when attacking at long range.

 **Ammunition.** You can use a weapon that has the ammunition property to make a ranged attack only if you have ammunition to fire from the weapon.
 Each time you attack with the weapon, you expend one piece of ammunition.
 Drawing the ammunition from a quiver, case, or other container is part of the attack.
 Loading a one-handed weapon requires a free hand.
 The ammunition of a firearm is destroyed upon use.
 If you use a weapon that has the ammunition property to make a melee attack, you treat the weapon as an improvised weapon.
 A sling must be loaded to deal any damage when used in this way.